Athlon 3000G vs Core i3-6320

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i3-6320 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i3-6320 is the stronger fit.
 You are getting 58.5% better Cinebench R23 multi-core, backed by 2 cores and 4 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i3-6320 is the smarter buy by a wide margin for a fresh build.
-Core i3-6320 is 226.5% more expensive on MSRP at $160 MSRP versus $49 MSRP, and it gives you 0.6% higher PassMark.
-Athlon 3000G only looks stronger on raw value math because it is so cheap, but its absolute performance tier is too low to be the smarter recommendation now.
-At roughly 4,446 PassMark with 2 cores and 4 threads, it only makes sense as a bare-minimum stopgap or a very constrained existing-platform upgrade.
+Core i3-6320 is still the better call for a fresh build.
+Core i3-6320 comes in 226.5% more expensive on MSRP at $160 MSRP versus $49 MSRP, and it still gives you a 5.2% average FPS lead across 50 shared CPU game tests in our data.
+Athlon 3000G only looks stronger on raw value math because it is so cheap, but its absolute performance tier is too low to be the better recommendation now.
+At roughly 4,446 PassMark with 2 cores and 4 threads, it only really makes sense as a bare-minimum stopgap or a very constrained existing-platform upgrade.

 Which one is more future-proof for 2026 and beyond?